Skip to Content

 With us, you can invest through both: Stocks and Shares ISAs General Investment Accounts

 With a Stocks and Shares ISA you can invest up to £20,000 per tax year and you don’t need to pay capital gains or income tax on your returns.
-You can pay into one of each type of ISA per year, but you must stay within the £20,000 limit.
+You can now pay into more than one ISA of each type per tax year (excluding lifetime ISAs), so long as you don't exceed the total annual allowance of £20,000, which is split across all ISAs per tax year.
 Learn more about ISAs

 Was this article helpful?